Pedro the Great: Background

 Pedro the Great is a bay horse bred in Kentucky by Anthony Oppenheimer's Hascombe Stud.
-In 2011 he was sent to Englnad and put up for the auction at the Tattersalls October Yearling Sale where he was bought for 150,000 guineas by John Magnier of the Coolmore Stud.
+In 2011 he was sent to England and put up for the auction at the Tattersalls October Yearling Sale where he was bought for 150,000 guineas by John Magnier of the Coolmore Stud.
 During his racing career he was trained by Aidan O'Brien at Ballydoyle.
 Like many Coolmore horses the details of his ownership changed from race to race: he sometimes raced in the colours of Michael Tabor while on other occasions he was described as being owned by a partnership of Tabor, Susan Magnier and Derrick Smith.

 He was sired by Henrythenavigator who won the 2000 Guineas, Irish 2000 Guineas, St James's Palace Stakes and Sussex Stakes in 2008.
 As a breeding stallion he was not a conspicuous success and was eventually exported to Russia, but he did sire several other good winners including George Vancouver (Breeders' Cup Juvenile Turf) and Sudirman.
 Pedro the Great's dam Glatisant was a high-class racemare who won the Prestige Stakes in 1993.
 She was even better as a broodmare, producing the 2000 Guineas winner Footstepsinthesand and being the female-line ancestor of Power and Rivet.